 - A focus on the multiple modalities for language use (not just speaking/listening or writing/reading, but speaking, listening, reading AND writing).

-Applications are reviewed by the Northwestern Undergraduate Language Grants Committee.
+Applications are evaluated by a faculty review committee.
 Grant recipients are selected on the basis of merit with consideration for:

 - Academic record and potential to successfully complete and benefit from the summer language study

 - Appropriateness of the chosen language program for the student's goals